 Feeding and Nutrition

-Infants exhibiting a suck problem - or a child who is a picky eater and who only eats one or two different foods - can develop a "failure to thrive", meaning they cannot eat enough to grow.
+Infants exhibiting a sucking/feeding problem - or a child who is a picky eater and who only eats one or two different foods - can result in your child not receiving the amount of calories needed to grow and gain healthy weight.
 The Washington State Community Feeding Teams provide an interdisciplinary approach to address feeding/nutrition concerns for children with special healthcare needs in a comprehensive, cost-effective manner.
 In concert with this state agency, VMC's Children's Therapy works directly with families to help parents/caregivers resolve important issues related to feeding and nutrition.
 The team approach can benefit a family by avoiding the duplication of services and allow all issues of food and feeding to be addressed by one team with identification of subsequent services and therapies needed.

 PEDIATRIC MODIFIED BARIUM SWALLOW STUDIES